Blog General

 Although badges are often tied to push notifications, they don’t have to be.

-Badges can appear without an accompanying push notification, especially when they’re tied to an in-app feature that your user will navigate to like a message inbox, news feed, or in-app event landing page.
+Badges can appear without an accompanying push notification, especially when tied to an in-app feature your user will navigate to, like a message inbox, news feed, or event landing page.

 4. Keep Your Badge Count Low